actions/runner-images/images/macos/toolsets/Readme.md

   - `link` property points to the place where Xcode will be located on image. `/Applications/Xcode_<link>.app`
   - `version` points to Xcode version that will be downloaded and installed
   - `symlinks` describes the list of aliases where symlinks will be created to
+  - `install_runtimes` is boolean function to control over the related simulator runtimes
+  - `sha256` used to check integrity of the Xcode installer file
 - `default` - version of Xcode to set as default (should be metched with any `link` in `versions` property) **Example:** `"11.2"`